teticio/audio-diffusion/README.md

 ---
 #### Updates

+**5/12/2022** 🤗 Exciting news! `AudioDiffusionPipeline` has been migrated to the Hugging Face `diffusers` package so that it is even easier for others to use and contribute.

 **2/12/2022**.
 Added Mel to pipeline and updated the pretrained models to save Mel config (they are now no longer compatible with previous versions of this repo).
 It is relatively straightforward to migrate previously trained models to the new format (see https://huggingface.co/teticio/audio-diffusion-256).

 **7/11/2022**.
 Added pre-trained latent audio diffusion models [teticio/latent-audio-diffusion-256](https://huggingface.co/teticio/latent-audio-diffusion-256) and [teticio/latent-audio-diffusion-ddim-256](https://huggingface.co/teticio/latent-audio-diffusion-ddim-256).
 You can use the pre-trained VAE to train your own latent diffusion models on a different set of audio files.